 Each student will be required to have a primary supervisor.
 The student can discuss supervision possibilities with staff members and make their preferences known.
 The University of Cape Town's requirement is that the supervisor is in full-time employment at the university.
 You will have opportunities to meet staff members during the orientation period and during the programme to help you make choices.
 Please read through the profiles of staff members to assist you in making your choices about the area of research and supervision.

 Description of Degree Programmes

-Preliminary Requirements Students interested in obtaining their Masters should submit a letter of intention to study to the Head of Division, Assoc Prof. Shajila Singh or Postgraduate Convenor, Vivienne Norman.
+Students interested in obtaining their Master’s should submit a letter of intention to study to the Head of Division, Dr Michal Harty or Postgraduate Convenor, Christine Rogers.
 Your letter of intention to study must indicate your area of interest, and preferred primary supervisor.
 In addition to the primary supervisor, you will also be allocated a co-supervisor.
 The role and responsibilities of supervisors and procedural issues will be made available to you during the orientation and a memorandum of understanding is completed with your supervisor.

 The programme offers whole group postgraduate research meetings and teaching, in addition to 1:1 meetings with individual supervisors.
 The whole-group meetings are necessary to facilitate networking, intellectual stimulation, presentations and discussion in addition to specific seminars and selected topics.

-Whole-group meetings take place on 6-8 designated Saturday mornings per year (to avoid interfering with work commitments) from 9:00 - 13:00 and attendance is compulsory.
+Whole-group meetings take place several times per year and attendance is highly recommended.
 Students will receive email reminders prior to the sessions with an outline of the agenda and the preparation that is needed.